Shervina-lim/docker-ros-gui/README.md

 Before using, make sure:

 - [nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) is installed
-- user is in docker group
+- user is in docker group.
+Refer to install_docker.md.

 ## How to use